Ngufor-emmanuella/first-micro-project/README.md

 ## Getting Started
-To get a local copy up and running follow these simple example steps.
+To get a local copy

 ### Prerequisites